-Formerly here as some confusion, especially in California with the variety where some authorities thought it was the same as Italy's Refosco Del Peduncolo Rosso.
-DNA analysis shows that it is in fact a differnt variety by related to it.
+Formerly there was some confusion, especially in California with the variety where some authorities thought it was the same as Italy's Refosco Del Peduncolo Rosso.
+DNA analysis shows that Refosco is in fact a distinct variety but related to it.

 In Australia we like to shorten names so it is most often referred to just Mondeuse here.